 The signs are also used to update students about class changes, special events, and most importantly, safety issues Many colleges and universities have incorporated Emergency Notification Systems to alert students when there is a safety issue.
 In light of the mass shootings our country has experienced, there’s no question that incorporating a system that can alert and even initiate a lockdown, is vital.
 The lockdown can automate perimeter security, keeping students safely in and dangerous intruders out.

 I would be remiss if I didn’t tell you that digital signage could help you reach billions of people in a matter of seconds.

-In September of 2015, a company called SAWA, in conjunction with the United Nations, launched a 7-day digital campaign called Project Everyone to raise global awareness around the issues of poverty and sustainability.
+In 2015, a company called SAWA, in conjunction with the United Nations, launched a seven-day digital campaign called Project Everyone to raise global awareness around the issues of poverty and sustainability.

 SAWA is a global cinema advertising association aimed at developing international standards and best practices between cinema advertising companies around the world.

 The idea was to spread the goals to every single person on the planet.
 That’s 7seven billion people in seven days.
 450 cities across 28 countries were involved, and millions of people were reached with different digital signs in all sorts of locations.